drycc/workflow/src/quickstart/provider/azure-acs/dns.md

 ## Find the Load Balancer Address

-On Azure Container Engine, Deis Workflow will automatically provision and attach a Azure Load Balancer to the router component.
-This component is responsible for routing HTTP and HTTPS requests from the public internet to applications that are deployed and managed by Deis Workflow.
+On Azure Container Engine, Drycc Workflow will automatically provision and attach a Azure Load Balancer to the router component.
+This component is responsible for routing HTTP and HTTPS requests from the public internet to applications that are deployed and managed by Drycc Workflow.

-Discover the ip address assigned to the `deis-router`, by describing the `deis-router` service:
+Discover the ip address assigned to the `drycc-router`, by describing the `drycc-router` service:

 ```
-$ kubectl --namespace=deis get service deis-router
+$ kubectl --namespace=drycc get service drycc-router
 NAME          CLUSTER-IP    EXTERNAL-IP    PORT(S)                            AGE
-deis-router   10.0.60.172   13.82.148.57   80/TCP,443/TCP,2222/TCP,9090/TCP   54m
+drycc-router   10.0.60.172   13.82.148.57   80/TCP,443/TCP,2222/TCP,9090/TCP   54m
 ```

 If the `EXTERNAL-IP` column shows `<pending>` instead of an ip address continue